Menu

-Fruits and Vegetables: Health and Nutrition Information Document List
+Fruits and Vegetables: Health and Nutrition Basics: Publications and Documents

-Naturopaths have recommended the use of green foods to enhance the treatment of diseases such asthma candida lupus and HIV.
+Naturopaths recommend the use of green foods for health and to enhance the treatment of diseases such asthma, candida, lupus, and HIV.

-Cucumber can help in treating many skin problems, it has become part of daily beauty products and routine for face packs, facials, juicing and also has benefits for your skin and eyes.
+Cucumber can help treat many skin problems, it has become part of daily beauty products and routine for face packs, facials, juicing and has benefits for skin and eyes.

 Lutein may play a protective role against age-related cognitive decline, suggests a study by University of Illinois kinesiology and community health professor Naiman Khan and postdoctoral researcher Anne Walk.